Stonefield (band): History

-They won the Triple J Unearthed High contest, for secondary school artists, in June 2010 with their song, "Foreign Lover", which was then placed in high rotation on the national radio network.
-After the win the band changed their name to Stonefield, due to "discovering there was a cabaret performer called iOTA."
+They won the Triple J Unearthed High contest, held for secondary school artists, in June 2010 with their song "Foreign Lover", which was then placed in high rotation on the national radio network.
+After the win, the band changed their name to Stonefield due to "discovering there was a cabaret performer called iOTA."
 They released a five-track extended play, Through the Clover (November 2010), with Greg Wales producing via Shock Records.
 Stonefield were an Unearthed J Award nominee in that year.
-Amy completed her Bachelor of Australian Popular Music degree in 2010 at Northern Melbourne Institute of TAFE (NMIT) — later renamed as Melbourne Polytechnic.
+Amy completed her Bachelor of Australian Popular Music degree in 2010 at Northern Melbourne Institute of TAFE (NMIT), which was later renamed as Melbourne Polytechnic.

-After the band played at the One Movement Festival in Perth in October 2010 they were approached by a scout for the Glastonbury Festival and were invited to appear at the next year's festival.
+After the band played at the One Movement Festival in Perth in October 2010, they were approached by a scout for the Glastonbury Festival and were invited to appear at the next year's festival.
 They played the second slot on the John Peel Stage on 26 June 2011.
-The Age's Elizabeth Colman felt, "[they] more than held their own at one of the world's biggest music events... the talented foursome's raw vocal power and polished playing, which climaxed with an inspired cover of Led Zeppelin's 'Whole Lotta Love', got the punters rocking."
-Hannah told Colman, "It was a bit overwhelming"; while Amy admitted, "I almost cried when I got on stage."
+The Age's Elizabeth Colman felt "[they] more than held their own at one of the world's biggest music events", adding that "the talented foursome's raw vocal power and polished playing, which climaxed with an inspired cover of Led Zeppelin's 'Whole Lotta Love', got the punters rocking."
+Hannah told Colman, "It was a bit overwhelming", while Amy admitted, "I almost cried when I got on stage."

-Earlier in June 2011 Stonefield had performed at the Melbourne Cricket Ground, providing pre-match entertainment at an Australian Football League match (Geelong vs. Hawthorn), celebrating "Women's Round".
+Earlier in June 2011, Stonefield had performed at the Melbourne Cricket Ground, providing pre-match entertainment at an Australian Football League match (Geelong vs. Hawthorn), celebrating "Women's Round".
 The group provided a cover version of Steppenwolf's "Magic Carpet Ride" for Triple J's Like a Version radio segment, which was compiled on the various-artists album Triple J's Like a Version 7 (November 2011).
-In the following month, Amy appeared on TV celebrity quiz show RocKwiz, performing "Through the Clover" back by the RocKwiz OrKestra and then singing a duet with Nick Barker on a cover version of Small Faces' "Itchycoo Park".
+In the following month, Amy appeared on TV celebrity quiz show RocKwiz, performing "Through the Clover", backed by the RocKwiz OrKestra, and then singing a duet with Nick Barker on a cover version of Small Faces' "Itchycoo Park".